joannedaroya/google-sheets-app/README.md

 Google Sheets APP
 ================

 Read a Google Spreadsheet file and convert it into a JSON file using Node.js.
+[Here](http://google-sheets-app.openode.io/) is a sample app showing Elementary Schools from the Philippines using data from a spreadsheet.
+Deployed using [openode.io](https://openode.io).

 How?
 ---